danielsaidi/SwiftUIKit/README.md

 </p>

 ## About SwiftUIKit

-SwiftUIKit adds extra functionality to `SwiftUI` and `Swift` in general, like additional view and components, a lot of extensions to native types and much more.
-It can kickstart your development and solves many tricky problems.
+SwiftUIKit is a Swift SDK that adds extra functionality to `SwiftUI` and `Swift`.
+It contains additional components, a lot of extensions to native types, and much more.

+SwiftUIKit can kickstart your development and solves many tricky problems.